Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 - Above 50 → Bullish momentum is in control; Below 50 → Bearish momentum is in control

-You’ll almost never see the RSI hit exactly 0 or 100 because its formula smooths out gains and losses with an average.
-That smoothing helps filter out a lot of the noise in fast-moving markets.
+The RSI rarely hits exactly 0 or 100 because its formula smooths gains and losses with an average.
+That smoothing filters out a lot of noise in fast-moving markets — which is exactly why I prefer it over the Stochastic when I'm trading AAPL on the daily chart.

 What Is the Stochastic Oscillator?

-The Stochastic Oscillator was created by Dr. George Lane back in the late 1950s.
-Instead of comparing gains and losses like some other tools, it looks at where today’s closing price sits compared to the highest and lowest prices over a recent period.
-The basic idea: in a strong uptrend, prices often close near the top of that range; in a downtrend, they tend to close near the bottom.
+Dr. George Lane created the Stochastic Oscillator in the late 1950s.
+Instead of comparing gains and losses, it looks at where today's closing price falls compared to the highest and lowest prices over a recent period.
+In a strong uptrend, prices usually close near the top of that range; in a downtrend, they tend to close near the bottom.

 The oscillator shows two lines: